bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 To see a flow chart about how these methods intercommunicate see the :ref:`Batch_Streaming_Engine` section.

 The Batch module can either have a state or not.
 A state is a sort of a key-value storage and can be used to keep some global module variables related to processing.
 These variables are persisted and are recovered after a fail.

 A fail means that something is going wrong in one of the methods described above.
 In this case a whole module will be restarted.
 And the work will start on onInit method invocation.

+The state is performed alongside with the checkpoint.
+At a checkpoint the data received after processing is checked for completeness.
+The checkpoint is an event that provides an exactly-once processing.

-There is a manager inside module which grants access to:
+There is a manager inside the module which grants access to:

 - output that was defined within the instance (by calling ``getPartitionedOutput()`` or ``getRoundRobinOutput()``),
 - timer (by ``calling setTimer()``)